How to take care of a French Bulldog puppy

 The ultimate beginner-friendly guide for new Frenchie parents

 French Bulldogs are one of the most popular dog breeds in the United States — and for good reason!
 With their compact size, adorable faces, and lovable personalities, they’re perfect for city living and small homes.
-According to the AKC, French Bulldogs rank 4th in breed popularity.
+The American Kennel Club (AKC) has ranked French Bulldogs among the most popular dog breeds in the United States in recent years.

 But raising a French Bulldog puppy comes with responsibility.
 From feeding and training to grooming and vet visits, there’s a lot to know to keep your Frenchie happy and healthy.